aura-automation/aura-automation.github.io/docs/installation.md

 ---

 Getting Aura installed and ready-to-go should only take a few minutes.
-You can install Aura on same host where WebSphere to be managed is installed or on some a central host from where you can manage all your WebSphere hosts.
+You can install Aura on same host where WebSphere to be managed is installed or on a central host from where you can manage all your WebSphere hosts.

 ### Requirements

-Installing Aura on a central host will required WebSphere thin client jars (looking at size of the jars it is not that thin!), security property files and key stores
+Installing Aura on a central host will required

+- WebSphere thin client jars (looking at size of the jars it is not that thin!),
+- Security property files and key stores
 - IBM JDK copied or installed; 1.6 or above

 <div class="note info">